selirah/deel-autcomplete-component/questions.md

   The component **MyComponent** in the example given will re-render only if **prop1** or **prop2** changes.

-- `Lifecycle methods` - using a lifecycle method such as `shouldComponentUpdate` control when a component should re-render.
+- `Lifecycle methods` - using a lifecycle method such as `shouldComponentUpdate` to control when a component should re-render.
 A developer can write a custom logic inside this lifecycle method to only re-render a component based on certain conditions.
   <br>
   Example: